HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Results and discussion

 \subsection{Ancillary spectroscopy}

-We inspect SDSS BOSS spectra from the 16$^{th}$ data release available for 104 out of 358 lens candidates, in order to characterize the candidate lens galaxies and to search for spectral signatures of high-redshift background galaxies.
+We inspected SDSS BOSS spectra from the 16$^{th}$ data release available for 104 out of 358 lens candidates, in order to characterize the candidate lens galaxies and to search for spectral signatures of high-redshift background galaxies.
 This approach was previously used to select the SLACS sample \citep{bolton08} and relies on spectral features captured within the small, 2\arcsec\ diameter aperture fibers.
-Our examination results in: \begin{itemize} \item 84 spectra of typical LRGs at intermediate redshift with bright continuum, prominent 4000\AA\ break, deep stellar absorption lines, and non- or very faint [OII]$\lambda\lambda$3727 detections indicating evolved stellar populations with little residual star formation. \item Seven LRG-like spectra with two or more emission and/or absorption lines falling at a different and concordant redshift, higher than the LRG redshift, and indicating the presence of a background galaxy.
-Two of them are already published as confirmed strong lens systems: PS1J2343$-$0030 as part of the SLACS sample \citep{auger09}, and PS1J1640$+$1932 \citep[lensed quasar from][]{wang17}. \item Eight LRG-like spectra overlaid with a single bright, high-redshift emission line consistent with [OII]$\lambda\lambda$3727 from a background star-forming galaxy at $0.95<z<1.50$.
-Although the line widths and resolved double-peaked profiles are those expected for the [OII] doublet, other bright emission lines (H$\beta\lambda$4863, [OIII]$\lambda$4960 and [OIII]$\lambda$5008) are redshifted out of the BOSS spectral window and we consider these identifications as ambiguous. \item Three cases showing clear signatures of star-forming galaxies at $z<0.3$, which likely have blue arms misidentified as lensed arcs, one QSO at $z=0.5890$, and one star.
-These five systems are considered as false positives. \end{itemize} Finding a vast majority of LRGs\footnote{Although we can not completely rule out that in few cases, these are actually the central bulges of late-type galaxies covered by BOSS.} and only 3/104 star-forming galaxies at lower redshift demonstrates the validity of our method.
-This result shows that our CNN and visual inspection method predominantly selects the targeted population of galaxy-scale strong lens candidates with lens LRGs, and efficiently distinguishes strong lensing features from usual interlopers (e.g., spiral arms, tidal features, blue rings).
-Moreover, the five false positives (PS1J2249$+$3228, PS1J1551$+$2156, PS1J1452$+$1047, PS1J0834$+$1443, and the QSO PS1J1156$+$5032) are all listed as lower confidence candidates with grades $\leq 2.25$.
+Firstly, our examination results in 84 spectra of typical LRGs at intermediate redshift with bright continuum, prominent 4000\AA\ break, deep stellar absorption lines, and non- or very faint [OII]$\lambda\lambda$3727 detections indicating evolved stellar populations with little residual star formation.
+Secondly, we obtain seven LRG-like spectra with two or more emission or absorption lines falling at a different and concordant redshift, higher than the LRG redshift, and indicating the presence of a background galaxy.
+Two of them are already published as confirmed strong lens systems: PS1J2343$-$0030 as part of the SLACS sample \citep{auger09}, and PS1J1640$+$1932 \citep[lensed quasar from][]{wang17}.
+Thirdly, we find eight LRG-like spectra overlaid with a single bright, high-redshift emission line consistent with [OII]$\lambda\lambda$3727 from a background star-forming galaxy at $0.95<z<1.50$.
+Although the line widths and resolved double-peaked profiles are those expected for the [OII] doublet, other bright emission lines (H$\beta\lambda$4863, [OIII]$\lambda$4960 and [OIII]$\lambda$5008) are redshifted out of the BOSS spectral window and we consider these identifications as ambiguous.
+Lastly, three cases show clear signatures of star-forming galaxies at $z<0.3$, which likely have blue arms misidentified as lensed arcs, one QSO at $z=0.5890$, and one star.
+These five systems are considered as false positives.